|

 and unpredictable my movements were.

-Once I really did step the wrong way right into
+One time I did step the wrong way right into

-Leavell's path.
-To my astonishment this lightning quick athlete was able to stop on a dime and change directions
+Dunleavy's path.
+To my astonishment, this lightning quick athlete was able to stop on a dime and change directions

 without hurting me a bit.
-One moment he is ready to knock me
+One moment he was ready to knock me

-over, but in a blur Leavell spun and didn't even touch me.
+over, but in a blur Dunleavy spun 360 and didn't even touch me.
 Amazing.

 would safer to just stand